EmbraceLife/My_Journey_on_Kaggle/Playground Series Season 3, Episode 1.md

 	- what is the `haversine_distances` used to calculate distance between two locations, see [cell](https://www.kaggle.com/code/danielliao/eda-training-a-first-model-submission?scriptVersionId=115729827&cellId=15)
 	- what are the 5 big cities used to calculate distances, see [cell](https://www.kaggle.com/code/danielliao/eda-training-a-first-model-submission?scriptVersionId=115729827&cellId=17)
 	- how to create the distance columns, see [cell](https://www.kaggle.com/code/danielliao/eda-training-a-first-model-submission?scriptVersionId=115729827&cellId=18)
+	- metric scores: LGBMRegressor 0.5129699, Catboost 0.512060
+	- public score: 0.55575
-	- adding more distances columns to see whether it improves the results or not, see cell1, see result
+- adding more distances columns to see whether it improves the results or not, see [cell1](https://www.kaggle.com/code/danielliao/eda-training-a-first-model-submission?scriptVersionId=115738156&cellId=18),
+	- metric scores: LGBMRegressor 0.5122948, Catboost: 0.511606
+	- public score: 0.55436, so the additional 3 distance features make <mark style="background: #FF5582A6;">a huge jump in score</mark>

+<mark style="background: #FFB8EBA6;">Distance to key locations by @phongnguyen1 version 30</mark> 🔥🔥🔥  [notebook](https://www.kaggle.com/code/phongnguyen1/distance-to-key-locations?scriptVersionId=115759694),his [dataset](https://www.kaggle.com/datasets/phongnguyen1/s03e01-california) including many geo info

 - 😱😱😱 [More](https://www.kaggle.com/code/phongnguyen1/distance-to-key-locations?scriptVersionId=115730400&cellId=2) to explore in @phongnguyen1's notebook <mark style="background: #BBFABBA6;">todo</mark>
-	- reverse geo can give us more specified/useful locations to calc distance
+	- how to do reverse geo and add the geoinfo to the dataset
-	- also I would like to make more plotting to illustrate the locations
+	- plot heatmap for the locations
+	- implement other geo features

 ---
 ---